Ready to shape the future of graduate careers?

 How to handle the weakness question

-You should have at least three of these prepared - one should be an overarching quality and one a practical skill.
+You should prepare at least three weaknesses – one should be a personal quality (ie. being impatient) and one a practical skill (ie. needing to learn a particular software).

 • Not confident asking questions